matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 One could also just stick with the current fallbacks and make all clients pay the cost for a small number of clients actually benefitting from them.

+Lastly one could introduce an alternative relation type for replies without fallback and deprecate the current relation type (since it does not fit the new format for relations anyway).
+We could specify, that the server is supposed to send the replied_to event in unsigned to the client, so that clients just need to stitch those two events together, but don't need to fetch the replied_to event from the server.
+It would make replies slightly harder to implement for clients, but it would be simpler than what this MSC proposes.

 ## Security considerations

 Removing the fallback from the spec may lead to issues, when clients experience